AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> AdGuard for Windows, Mac, Android often cannot accurately detect `navigator.sendBeacon()`.
-For reliable detection, use AdGuard Browser extension.
+> AdGuard for Windows, Mac, and Android often cannot accurately detect `navigator.sendBeacon()`.
+For reliable detection, use AdGuard Browser Extension.

 #### **`$script`** {#script-modifier}